 Seller shall patrol, maintain, and repair the Metering Equipment at its own expense.
 Seller shall inspect and test the Metering Equipment upon its installation, at least once every year after that at Seller's expense, and at any other reasonable time upon Purchaser's request and at Purchaser's expense.
 Seller may inspect, test, and read the Metering Equipment at any other time at its expense.
 Seller shall give Purchaser reasonable advance notice of any test, and Purchaser may observe the test and conduct its own tests, at Purchaser's expense, to verify Seller's procedures and results.

-If the Metering Equipment is not within the standards established by ANSI or ERCOT, Seller shall repair or replace it, at Seller's expense.
+If the Metering Equipment is not within the standards established by ANSI and ERCOT, Seller shall repair or replace it, at Seller's expense.
 If the Metering Equipment fails to register or, upon test, is not within the accuracy standards established in the latest revision of ANSI Standard C12.20, Purchaser shall make an adjustment correcting all measurements made by the inaccurate portion of Metering Equipment for:

 the actual period during which inaccurate measurements were made, if the period can be identified; or, if not,